yiheng98/ProfMal/README.md

 + workspace_path: Where Joern and Jelly write their analysis results, and where the behavior graph will be saved.

-+ overwrite: If True, remove previous outputs and re-analyze the package.
++ overwrite: If True, remove previous outputs and re-analyze the package; if False, load the previous results from a pickle file in the static or dynamic folder.

 + dynamic_support: If True, include dynamic analysis.